 "Through AB, I "un-learned" a lot of the biases and notions that I previously held about certain communities and completely altered my ways of thinking."

 "AB allowed me to become more compassionate, environmentally conscious, and bolder."

 ADDRESS: 405 Kerckhoff Hall, 308 Westwood Plaza, Los Angeles, CA 90095

 Interested in becoming a participant?

 Fill out this form for updates!

-Best ways to reach us is through Facebook and email!
+Best ways to reach us are through instagram and email!